FrancoisCarouge/Kalman/README.md

 Awesome resources to learn about Kalman filters:

+- [A New Approach to Linear Filtering and Prediction Problems](https://www.cs.unc.edu/~welch/kalman/kalmanPaper.html) by Kalman, Rudolph Emil in Transactions of the ASME - Journal of Basic Engineering, Volume 82, Series D, pp 35-45, 1960 - Transcription by John Lukesh.
 - [KalmanFilter.NET](https://www.kalmanfilter.net) by Alex Becker.
 - [Kalman and Bayesian Filters in Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python) by Roger Labbe.
 - [How Kalman Filters Work](https://www.anuncommonlab.com/articles/how-kalman-filters-work) by Tucker McClure of An Uncommon Lab.